f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

 active in the area of cybersecurity enforcement than others, but typically the states will cooperate with federal authorities.
-Some state laws are more restrictive than federal, i.e. in areas such as State Laws Addressing “Phishing” and State Spyware Laws.
+Some state laws are more restrictive than federal, i.e. in areas such as State Laws Addressing "Phishing" and State Spyware Laws.
 The laws are a complex web.
 Only skilled lawyers are capable of figuring out the full meaning revealed in case law interpretations of the state and federal laws.